Ensign Ro (Star Trek: The Next Generation): Casting and impact

-Actress Michelle Forbes is cast as the troubled Bajoran Starfleet officer Ro Laren, who was a very popular character on The Next Generation.
-She was offered lead roles on both Star Trek: Deep Space Nine and Star Trek: Voyager, and there were attempts to set the Ro Laren character up for a role on those series, however it did not work out.
+Actress Michelle Forbes was cast as the troubled Bajoran Starfleet officer Ro Laren, who would become a very popular character on The Next Generation.
+She was offered lead roles on both Star Trek: Deep Space Nine and Star Trek: Voyager, and attempts were made to set the Ro Laren character up for a role on those series, but it did not work out.
 One impact of this was that the character Kira Nerys was created as a replacement for Ro Laren on Star Trek: Deep Space Nine, played by actress Nana Visitor.

 Reception

-Variety listed "Ensign Ro" as one of the top 15 episodes of Star Trek: The Next Generation.
+Variety listed "Ensign Ro" as one of the top-15 episodes of Star Trek: The Next Generation.

 The A.V.
-Club gave the episode an A- and said that the new character Ro was "terrific".
+Club gave the episode an A− and said that the new character Ro was "terrific".

 The character of Ensign Ro led to a recurring role on the series, and was an influential and popular character for the Star Trek franchise.
-In The Deep Space Nine Companion, it is said that Ro is one of the reasons Bajor was picked for the then new spin-off that became Star Trek: Deep Space Nine.
+In The Deep Space Nine Companion, Ro is said to be one of the reasons Bajor was picked for the then-new spin-off that became Star Trek: Deep Space Nine.
 Ensign Ro inspired the character Kira on that show when the original actress was not available.

 Releases

-On October 22, 1996 this episode and "Silicon Avatar" were released on LaserDisc in the United States.
+On October 22, 1996, this episode and "Silicon Avatar" were released on LaserDisc in the United States.

-The episode was later released in the United States on November 5, 2002, as part of the season five DVD box set.
-The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day, November 19, 2013.
+The episode was later released in the United States on November 5, 2002, as part of the season-five DVD box set.
+The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day.